maljub01/python-circular-imports/05-things-get-messy/README.md

-# Keep it simple
+# Things get messy

 The combination of type checking import guards and delayed imports worked great for our toy example.
-We got it working and even saved ourselves from having to import a except when we really need it.
+We got it working and even saved ourselves from having to import `A` except when we really need it.

 However, in the real world, things can get pretty complicated:
 1. We often need to use the same dependency in lots of places.
 It's not going to